Growing

 groups including folk trios, dance and show-bands, and jazz

 ensembles.
-For most of a year during the disco era, he toured
+For most of a year, he toured the country with the

-the country with the Parker Brothers, a national show group.
+Parker Brothers, a national show group.
+At the same time, he

-At the same time, he has maintained a strong interest in acoustic
+has maintained a strong interest in acoustic finger-style and

-finger-style and flatpicked guitar.
-Kerry gradually gathered
+flatpicked guitar.
+Kerry gradually gathered a repertoire of

-and others.
-In 1995 Kerry released "Guitarism", a
+Nanci Griffith and others.
+In 1995 Kerry released "Guitarism",

 After